turingschool/mod-0-curriculum/session1/index.md

 <a name="homework"></a>
 ## Homework

 Find the homework in your Mod 0 Trello Board.
-Contact your instructors if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)
+Contact your instructors if you're stuck (or better yet, post in the public Slack channel as you're likely not the only one running in to that issue)

 Also, please note that the Mod 1 Pre-work takes about 40 hours total to complete.
 Part of your HW this week is to create a calendar for Mod 0 where you can plan how to spend your time on classes, HW, and the Mod 1 Pre-work!